Adult Intellectual & Developmental Disabilities

 Please click on the toggle buttons below to see who will be facilitating these sessions.

-ECHO AIDD Hub Team Members:
+ECHO AIDD Autism Hub Team Members:

 1. Yona Lunsky (Psychologist/Co-Lead)